What is Bulgur?

-Bulgur is a staple of Lebanese and Middle Eastern cuisine, used in dishes like tabbouleh.
+Bulgur is a staple of Lebanese and Middle Eastern cuisine, a key ingredient in dishes like tabbouleh.
 This grain one of the healthiest you can eat for its nutrient-rich qualities.
 Find bulgur, both fine and coarse, here.

 Bulgur is a staple of Middle Eastern cuisine, as it has been for thousands of years.
-This “cereal” is made from wheat, most often durum wheat.
-The little granules are cracked, which is why bulgur is also often called cracked wheat.
-But bulgur, unlike cracked wheat, is parboiled, which means it cooks quickly (or does not have to be cooked at all, as with fine bulgur).
+This “cereal” is a form of wheat, most often durum wheat.
+The little granules are cracked, which is why bulgur is also called cracked wheat.
+But bulgur, unlike cracked wheat, is parboiled, which means it cooks quickly (or is not cooked at all, as with fine bulgur).
 This process gives bulgur its distinct yellow tone.
-Freekeh, roasted young green wheat, is not parboiled.

-It is available in different-sized granules, typically indicated by #1 through #4, from fine to coarse.
-Fine bulgur, #1, is used for dishes like tabbouleh and kibbeh.
-Coarse bulgur, #3 or #4, is used for dishes like mujadara and other pilafs.
+Bulgur is sold according to the size of the granules, typically #1 through #4, from fine to coarse.
+Use fine bulgur, #1, in tabbouleh and kibbeh.
+Use Coarse bulgur, #3 or #4, in mujadara and other pilafs.
 The flavor of bulgur is very subtle, and with its ease of preparation, it is one of the most versatile grains.
 This grain may be best known as one of the ingredients in tabbouleh, the Lebanese herb salad of parsley, mint, onion, tomato, lemon and fine bulgur.

 Is bulgur nutritious?

 Highly!
 Bulgur, unlike white rice, is packed with vitamins, minerals, and fiber.
-A cup of cooked bulgur provides about 5 grams of protein, similar to bran and more than oatmeal.
-Bulgur is a low-calorie, nutrient-rich grain that is known to promote gut health and overall physical well being.
+A cup bulgur provides about 5 grams of protein, similar to bran and more than oatmeal.
+This is a low-calorie, nutrient-rich grain that is known to promote gut health and overall physical well being.

 Preparation of bulgur depends entirely on whether it is fine or coarse.
-Fine bulgur is typically softened with water rather than cooked.
-The ratio is about 2:1 liquid to bulgur, but my recipes ask for rinsing the bulgur to remove starch and then cover by about an inch with cool water.
-Soak for 30 minutes.
-Any excess water should be squeezed from the bulgur before using in dishes like tabbouleh and kibbeh.
+Fine bulgur softens in water rather than cooking.
+The ratio is about 2:1 liquid to bulgur, but my recipes call for a rinse of the bulgur to remove starch and then cover by about an inch with cool water.
+Soak for 30 minutes, then squeeze any excess water before using in dishes like tabbouleh and kibbeh.

-Because it’s already partially cooked, bulgur cooks quickly and easily.
-Coarse bulgur is used for pilafs, in soups, and as a base for salads.
+Because bulgur comes partially cooked, it cooks quickly and easily.
+Use coarse bulgur for pilafs, in soups, and as a base for salads.
 Use 2 cups of liquid to 1 cup of coarse bulgur, which cooks in about 15 minutes.
-A fat such as olive oil or butter is melted over medium-high heat, the bulgur added and stirred until toasty, then liquid and salt are added.
-Cover and cook until the liquid is absorbed and the granules are softened.
-Drain any excess liquid and fluff the bulgur with a fork.
+Melt olive oil or butter over medium-high heat, add the wheat and stirred until toasty, then add stock or water and salt.
+Then, cover and cook until the liquid is absorbed and the granules are soft.
+Drain any excess liquid and fluff the bulgur with a fork before serving.

-Bulgur can be stored in the pantry at room temperature.
-Be sure to store bulgur in an airtight container away from light.
-Buglur stays fresh-tasting for up to one year.
+Store in the pantry at room temperature.
+Be sure to store in an airtight container away from light.
+Buglur stays fresh-tasting for up to one year!